skuzzle/snapshot-tests/readme/README.md

 awesome `diff_match_patch` class from Neil Fraser.
 When using a custom `SnapshotSerializer` you can also supply a custom `StructuralAssertions` implementation to implement comparisons specific to your serialization format.

+### Multiple snapshots in same test case
+You can create multiple snapshots using `snapshot.assertThat(...)` from within a single test case.
+The framework will assign each snapshot a consecutive number.

 ## Changelog